- 10% of Fee Based Costs in excess of $10 million.
+5% of Fee Based Costs in excess of $15 million.

-iv.
+Increases to Base Developer Fee

+The Authority may allow at its sole discretion, an increase over the base developer fee if the Project is able to pay the increase by deferring the additional developer fee over and above the minimum required amounts in the QAP.
+Projects must formally request a developer fee increase and explain how the increase will benefit the Project.
+The Authority will review request to increase developer fee on a case by case basis.

 Reductions to Base Developer Fee

 Reduction(s) to the base developer fee will be made if:

- An Identity of Interest between exists between the buyer and seller; and/or
+An Identity of Interest exists between the buyer and seller, or the property has been previously acquired by the Sponsor or an affiliate of the Sponsor.
 In this case, the base developer fee on the acquisition portion of the Project shall be calculated at 2.5% instead of 5%.
-And/Or

- Identity of Interest exists between the general contractor and the Owner.
+Identity of Interest exists between the general contractor and the Owner.
 In this case, the base developer fee shall be reduced by the amount of the general contractor’s overhead, as calculated in the Common Application.

- Identity of Interest exists between the property manager and the Owner.
+Identity of interest exists between the property manager and the Owner.
 In this case, the Authority reserves the right to reduce the base developer fee.

+A waiver may be requested on a case-by-case basis when additional equity generated is used for actual hard construction costs for the Project, or the Project is contemplating the usage of 4% and 9% Tax Credits.
+If a higher fee is allowed, the realized fee earned prior to final closing cannot exceed the amount calculated in the QAP.

+If a higher fee is allowed, the realized fee earned prior to Final Closing cannot exceed the amount calculated in the QAP.

+The Authority reserves the right to cap the total developer fee at two million dollars ($2,000,000).

 g) Initial non-Marketing Rent-Up Costs

-The Application must estimate Project income generated between the initial certificate of occupancy and stabilized occupancy based on the absorption information contained in the Site and Market study and Project operating expenses including administrative, management, payroll, maintenance, utilities, and debt service payments for the same period and size an initial rent-up reserve sufficient to offset any shortfall of income to cover expenses.
+The Application must estimate Project income generated between the initial certificate of occupancy and stabilized occupancy based on the absorption information contained in the site and market study and Project operating expenses including administrative, management, payroll, maintenance, utilities, and debt service payments for the same period and size an initial rent-up reserve sufficient to offset any shortfall of income to cover expenses.

 h) Furniture, Fixtures, and Equipment